sdarlington/sdarlington.github.io/content/posts/2010-06-16-new-new-york.md

 [![Street vendor](https://i0.wp.com/farm5.staticflickr.com/4139/4872257126_91515eaac3.jpg?resize=500%2C333)](http://www.flickr.com/photos/stephendarlington/4872257126/ "Street vendor by stephendarlington, on Flickr")

 And then it was back to the airport and home.
 Never a good thing but for some reason I was less affected by jet-lag than usual.
 In some sense, that made the weekend even better.
+[^1]: I thought that “Live View” on my DSLR was a bit of a gimmick but it does allow me to take pictures like this where I wouldn’t be able to get my eye to the view finder.